Amazon PPC Strategy 2026: TACoS-First Guide to Growth

 Product Grouping

 Within your campaigns, group products that are closely related and share the same keywords.
-For example, all color and size variations of a single t shirt should be in the same ad group.
-This maximizes the relevance of your keywords and allows Amazon to show the most appropriate variation to the shopper.
+For example, all color and size variations of a single product should be in the same ad group.
+This maximizes keyword relevance and allows Amazon to show the most appropriate variation to the shopper.

 Initial Campaign Setup

 When creating a new campaign, you’ll choose the ad type, set a daily budget, and select your targeting method.
-A thoughtful setup is crucial.
 A common and effective initial setup is to launch an automatic campaign to discover new keywords and a manual campaign to target keywords you already know are relevant.

 Targeting: Reaching the Right Shoppers